Faceted Filtering

 Advantages of the Faceted Filtering:

-• List Filter values adapt to the Post List output
+• Filter values adapt to the Post List or Product List output

-• List Filter values show amount of available posts
+• Filter values show amount of available posts

-• List Filter values can be hidden if they are no longer available after filtering
+• Filter values can be hidden if they are not available while filtering

 How to enable the Faceted Filtering? #